Online credit card account set-up makes bill payment easy.

 Different ways of making credit card payments online

 1. Mobile bill pay: Some credit card issuers have mobile apps that you can use to pay your bill.
-All you would need is the information for your payment account.
+All you need is the information for your payment account.

 What are the benefits of online credit card payments?